fastbodin/anionic_clar_fullerene_ILP/README.md

 1. A CPP+14 compiler.

 2. This implementation requires a local copy of a Gurobi solver (https://www.gurobi.com/).
-*Update* the Makefile to point to your copy of gurobi, I included an example that I used on my Macbook when running Gurobi 11.
+**Update** the Makefile to point to your copy of gurobi, I included an example that I used on my Macbook when running Gurobi 11.

 3. A file containing fullerenes and their adjacency lists in a *particular* format.
 For each isomer in the file, please use the following format such that **there exists a planar embedding of the vertices where each neighbor is listed in clockwise order.** See bottom output/030_adj for an example for all fullerenes on 30 vertices.
+Note that Buckygen (https://github.com/evanberkowitz/buckygen) can be used to generate fullerenes in this format.

 {number of vertices in graph 0 (call it n_0)}